-Zumigo adds an additional layer authentication that leverages a new data source – authoritative mobile identity and location information directly from the carriers.
+Zumigo adds an additional layer of authentication that leverages multiple intelligent networks.
 While a fraudster may know a consumer’s name, address, Social Security number, and date of birth, they don’t often know their mobile phone number.
-Verifying that the mobile phone number “belongs” with the other information can identify discrepancies and highlight potential fraud.
+Verifying whether the mobile phone number is associated with other user information can identify discrepancies and highlight potential fraud.

 A one-time passcode (OTP) is a passcode that is valid for only one login session or transaction.
 OTPs are used to grant users access to accounts.

 One-time passcodes are often sent to mobile phones.
 Some fraudsters attempt to intercept OTPs by providing their own mobile phone number.
 Zumigo easily combats this method by verifying ownership of the phone number.
 However, more sophisticated fraudsters attempt to intercept OTPs in additional ways, including:

 - Porting the phone number away from the real consumer to another carrier or MVNO

 - Performing a SIM swap by calling the carrier and saying the consumer’s mobile phone was lost, damaged, or stolen

 - Remotely enabling call forwarding for the mobile phone number to receive voice OTPs